Tips on Controlling Your Arthritis

 - Pack a plug-in night-light.
 In unfamiliar surroundings, it can help prevent stumbles or falls.
 If you forget to bring one along, just leave the bathroom light on when you go to bed.

 - Pack a small "emergency" kit in your carry-on bag.
-Your own levels of concern and where you're going will determine what you back.
+Your own levels of concern and where you're going will determine what you pack.
 But at the least it should include: bottled water to take your medicine; one meal's worth of calories, such as from a health-food bar; a flashlight; in winter, a kevlar blanket, available online or at hardware stores.

 ^ Back to Top